 - Order the COVID-19 Antigen rapid tests from eMed’s website

-- Receive tests shipped to your U.S. address (or find local pick-up location)
+- Receive tests shipped to your U.S. address (or find a local pick-up location)

 - Create a digital health pass account and download the Navica app